The following are my answers to some commonly asked questions.

 I might make an exception for truly exceptional students who are (i) already doing interesting work or (ii) supervised by researchers who I am interested in collaborating with.

-(This page is still under development.
-Some answers are courtesy to Wojciech Jarosz.)
+(Some answers are courtesy to Wojciech Jarosz.)